RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/he_spoke_bespoke.md

 IceCreamFlavorIntent {my favorite|the best} ice cream {|flavor} is {IceCreamFlavorSlot}
 {% endhighlight %}

+if you haven't downloaded the tutorial module don't forget to regenerate recognizer.json:
+{% highlight text %}
+prompt> node node_modules/vui-ad-hoc-alexa-recognizer/generator.js --sourcebase . --config config.json --intents intents.json --utterances utterances.txt
+{% endhighlight %}

-Now (don't forget to regenerate recognizer.jso if you haven't downloaded the tutorial module) if you run the index.js you can test to verify that you are getting your values back:
+Now if you run the index.js you can to verify that you are getting your values back:

 {% highlight text %}
 prompt> node index.js "my favorite ice cream is vanilla"